 Good barriers work on two levels: They provide a physical presence that deters escape, and they provide a psychological force that makes horses think escape is either too arduous or impossible.
 We seldom think of psychological deterrents, but that’s the principle underlying electric-fence systems.
 Once shocked, a horse learns quickly not to touch the fence.

 Electric-fence systems include a charger that dispenses a high-voltage, low-amperage current; a conductive wire material to carry that current; and ground rods sunk in the soil to complete a circuit.
 When an animal touches the wire, current flows through his body, to his feet and the ground, then through the ground to the ground rods.
 For the system to work properly, the current cannot be obstructed at any point in the circuit.
-Failure usually results from either a broken wire or ineffective grounding?either the ground rods are too shallow to reach moisture or the ground is too dry.
+Failure usually results from either a broken wire or ineffective grounding; either the ground rods are too shallow to reach moisture or the ground is too dry.

-For these and others reasons, fence installers (either professional or property owners) need to be exacting in following installation guidelines.
+For these and other reasons, fence installers (either professional or property owners) need to be exacting in following installation guidelines.
 Further, electric fences need to be routinely inspected for proper function.
 Damages must be repaired to restore operation.
-Today's electric livestock fences are safe when properly installed and maintained.
+Today’s electric livestock fences are safe when properly installed and maintained.

-Most horse owners combine electric-fence systems with conventional fences whether wood, PVC plastic, wire mesh, or high-tensile smooth wire to act as a deterrent and keep horses from pushing, climbing, chewing, or other- wise testing a fence.
-At a cost of about 15 cents per linear foot, electric-fence systems are inexpensive additions that can increase your pasture fence's effectiveness and longevity.
+Most horse owners combine electric-fence systems with conventional fences whether wood, PVC plastic, wire mesh, or high-tensile smooth wire to act as a deterrent and keep horses from pushing, climbing, chewing, or otherwise testing a fence.
+At a cost of about 15 cents per linear foot, electric-fence systems are inexpensive additions that can increase your pasture fence’s effectiveness and longevity.